natcap/invest.users-guide/source/crop_production.rst

   ...   ...
   ====  =====

-4. **Land-Use/Land-Cover Map (Raster)**  A GDAL-supported raster representing a crop management scenario.
+4. **Land Use Map (Raster)**  A GDAL-supported raster representing a crop management scenario.
 Each cell value in the raster should be a valid integer code that corresponds to a crop in the Crop Lookup Table file.
 The NoData value should be set to a number not existing in the Crop Lookup Table.

   +---+---+
   |int|int|